 Website icon Xpert.Digital

-Is 2% economic growth OK?
-When does the economy start to boom?
-Comparison between USA, China, EU, Japan, South Korea, India and others
+Is 2% economic growth acceptable?
+At what point does the economy start to 'boom'?
+A comparison between the USA, China, the EU, Japan, South Korea, India, and others.

-Is 2% economic growth OK?
-When will the economy start to boom?
-Comparison between USA, China, EU, Germany, Japan, South Korea, India, Pakistan and Singapore
+Is 2% economic growth acceptable?
+When does the economy start booming?
+A comparison between the USA, China, the EU, Germany, Japan, South Korea, India, Pakistan, and Singapore

-Is 2% economic growth OK?
-When will the economy start to boom?
-Comparison between USA, China, EU, Germany, Japan, South Korea, India, Pakistan and Singapore - Image: Xpert.Digital
+Is 2% economic growth acceptable?
+When does the economy start booming?
+A comparison between the USA, China, EU, Germany, Japan, South Korea, India, Pakistan, and Singapore – Image: Xpert.Digital

-Economic growth of 2% is generally considered solid but not outstanding.
-In order to understand when an economy is really “buzzing,” a precise analysis of various indicators and relationships is required.
-GDP growth, Germany's current economic situation as well as possible drivers and challenges are examined below.
+Economic growth of 2% is generally considered solid, but not outstanding.
+To understand when an economy is truly booming, a detailed analysis of various indicators and relationships is necessary.
+The following sections examine GDP growth, the current economic situation in Germany, and potential drivers and challenges.

 Classification of 2% growth

-Historically, growth of 2% is above Germany's long-term average, which was 2.4% from 1967 to 2024.
-However, in the current economic context, such growth would be a significant achievement, as forecasts for 2024 and 2025 are well below:
+A growth rate of 2% is above Germany's long-term average of 2.4% from 1967 to 2024.
+However, in the current economic climate, such growth would be a significant success, as forecasts for 2024 and 2025 are considerably lower

 • OECD: 0.7%

-• Institute for Macroeconomics and Economic Research (IMK): 0.7%
+• Institute for Macroeconomics and Business Cycle Research (IMK): 0.7%

 • German Institute for Economic Research (DIW): 0.9%